Why Japan has so many 'never travelers' - KTVZ

 Kathleen Benoza, CNN

-A surprisingly large number of Japanese say they travel is no longer a priority for them.
+A surprisingly large number of Japanese say that travel is no longer a priority for them.

 A survey done last year by global intelligence company Morning Consult showed that 35% of Japanese respondents said they were unwilling to travel again, the highest number of any country.